jayasio/colormatch/README.md

 ### Features

 - [ ] When game ends, user can review the questions
-- [ ] CMYK mode: use CMYK coordinates (more research required on color theory)
+- [ ] CMYK mode: use CMYK coordinates
+  - more research required on color theory
+  - Check out `device-cmyk()`
 - [ ] Tutorial: Introduction for new users
 - [ ] Tutorial: Visualise how to see RGB
 - [ ] Tutorial: Show color on hover, maybe using `<HTML>` from `@threlte/extras`